 30,000 people in the UK have applied to be a magistrate, or Justice of the Peace, and been successful.
 Magistrates are more than often volunteers helping out the community by lending their services for the court.
 97% of criminal cases are overseen by Justices of the Peace.
 Before applying to be a magistrate, ensure there is a good chance of being accepted.

-If considering applying to become a magistrate, the best thing to do is go down to the local court, at least a few times, and see that it is what you were expecting and still what you wish to pursue.
+If considering applying to become a magistrate, the best thing to do is to go to your local court, at least a few times, and see that it is what you were expecting and still what you wish to pursue.
 It is also wise to gain as much knowledge as possible before the interview.

 Qualifications of a formal or academic nature are not required in order to apply to be a magistrate.
-It is also not highly important that the person applying has knowledge of law, as they will always be working with a legal adviser.
+It is also not essential that the person applying has knowledge of law, as they will always be working with a legal adviser.
 Key qualities that help towards successful application are:

 - good character